Lockheed Martin wins rare commercial contract for Atlas launch

 CAPE CANAVERAL, Florida (Reuters) - Lockheed Martin Corp (LMT.N) has won a rare commercial contract for launch services on its unmanned Atlas 5 rocket, officials said on Thursday.

-The customer is the government of Mexico, which will pay Lockheed Martin Commercial Launch Services an undisclosed amount to fly its Morelos 3 communications satellite in 2015.
+The customer is the government of Mexico, which will pay Lockheed Martin Commercial Launch Services an undisclosed amount to fly its Moralos 3 communications satellite in 2015.

 “I‘m sure it was a very competitive offer,” said Lockheed Martin spokeswoman Joan Underwood.